 Consider how much it will cost for your to care for your new puppy.

-There is so much more to consider than the cost of the puppy.
-Be sure to consider food, health care, and necsities before bringing home a puppy.
+There is so much more to consider than the price of the puppy.
+Be sure to find food, health care, and necessities before bringing home a puppy.

 Will your new puppy do well in your home?